 (2) The court may permit the proceeding only if the court finds permitting the proceeding is in the best interest of the child pursuant to section 571-46; and

 (3) If the court permits the proceeding, the court shall adjudicate parentage under section -DD.

+§ -__ Adjudicating parentage of child with professed parent. (a) A proceeding to establish parentage of a child under this section may be commenced only by an individual who:

+(1) Is alive when the proceeding is commenced; and

+(2) Claims to be a professed parent of the child.

+(b) An individual who claims to be a professed parent of a child must commence a proceeding to establish parentage of a child under this section:

+(1) Before the child attains eighteen years of age; and

+(2) While the child is alive.

+(c) Except as otherwise provided by law, if the birthing parent and all possible presumed parent(s) have been served notice of the proceedings and no party to the proceeding challenges the professed parent’s parentage of the child, the court may adjudicate the professed parent to be a parent of the child;

+(d) If in a proceeding to adjudicate a professed parent’s parentage of a child, another individual in addition to the individual who gave birth to the child asserts a claim to parentage of the child, the court shall adjudicate parentage under section -DD.

 § -CC Adjudicating parentage of child of assisted reproduction. (a) An individual who is a parent under part VIII or the individual who gave birth to the child may bring a proceeding to adjudicate parentage.
 If the court determines the individual is a parent under part VIII, the court shall adjudicate the individual to be a parent of the child.